ErikKierstead/Coterie-Backend-Project/README.md

 ##### Replace the IQuoteCalculator in QuoteRatingEngine

-* This pattern is likely not appropriate for the problems this engine will ultimately be solving
+* This pattern is likely not appropriate for the problems this engine will ultimately be solving and was included to demonstrate separation of concerns